addu390/addu390.github.io/_journals/2022-11-21-deal-with-anxiety.md

 </details>

 <p>This post is not intended to give medical advice and does not substitute professional help.
-It's based on my own research and personal experience that worked well for me, along with a bunch of friends and family :)</p>
+It's based on my own research, understanding and personal experience that worked well for me, along with a bunch of friends and family :)</p>